BrightABOH/BrightABOH.github.io/_posts/2024-03-27-fourthpost.md

         plt.show()

 ```
-As seen below, we are able to flag the clouds and their shadows.
-The red colors shows cloudy pixels and the army green shows shadows cast by the clouds.
+As seen below, we can flag the clouds and their shadows.
+The red colors show cloudy pixels and the army green shows shadows cast by the clouds.

 ![Particle size](https://github.com/BrightABOH/BrightABOH.github.io/blob/gh-pages/photos/clody.jpg?raw=true)